bambora/na-payment-apis-demo/README.md

 In your production flow, a mobile client might transmit other info such as the customer identifier, detailed sales/inventory data, and related shipping and billing addresses.
-This info might be recorded on a merchants CRM (as an example), and then a request to process the payment using the Apple Pay or Android Pay token would then be made to the Bambora Payments API.
-Upon success or failure to process the payment, the merchant’s CRM could be updated and the originating mobile client would then receive a response.
+This info might be recorded on a merchant's CRM (as an example), and then a request to process the payment using the Apple Pay or Android Pay token would then be made to the Bambora Payments API.
+Upon success or failure to process the payment, the merchant's CRM could be updated and the originating mobile client would then receive a response.

 # iOS Client